 Through many, many hours of study, work and re-programming with our people, the UTAP programmers and Kevin Berry, we were finally able to remedy the problems and customize the system to meet our needs.
 We are now successfully uploading crashes with minimal errors.
 But we got so far in the hole during the time we had issues and the time it took to resolve those issues that it is a very slow process to to climb back out of the hole to green.
-Kevin Berry has helped us put together a plan and has taught us to better monitir our data.
-Kevin Berry within the last month that we are doing well, but he thinks it will take at least to late spring to get back to green status.
-He says our system seems to be working well and we are doing what we are supposed to be doing.
-It is now a matter of the 90 day time frame catching up to us.
-We show in the Data Quality website we are trending at 97% currently.
+Kevin Berry has helped us put together a plan and has taught us to better monitior our data.
+We moved back to Green or "GOOD" in February 2022.